genomicsclass/book/pages/confounding.md

 ## [1] 9.139492e-22
 ```

 But closer inspection shows a paradoxical result.
-Here are the percent admissions by Major:
+Here are the percent admissions by major:

 ```r
 y=cbind(admissions[1:6,c(1,3)],admissions[7:12,3])